 Red Cross wants their audience to take action by seeing their posts regarding home fires.
 The organization is even giving its audience enough reasons to take an action by consistently telling stories about volunteers and victims, with which their audience would feel connected on a deep, personal and emotional level.

 For Gilbert's family, smoke alarms made all the difference when his house caught fire.
 This weekend, volunteers will begin installing smoke alarms across the country to help keep families like his safe: https://t.co/6dWRe8mREb #EndHomeFires pic.twitter.com/TIV2B1XOVB— American Red Cross (@RedCross) April 23, 2019

 Data And Facts

-Along with mentioning their own story and best practices, Red Cross is also using some facts and figures related to its mission to make the users understand the severity of the social cause that they are addressing through their home fire campaign.
+Along with mentioning their own stories and best practices, Red Cross is also takes help of the stats.
+It is using some facts and figures related to its mission to make the users understand the severity of the social cause that they are addressing through their home fire campaign.

 How-Tos Of Installing Smoke Alarms In Home